 And what was that book I wanted to use for read aloud?
 I remember and jot it down.
 And I jot down others.
 And I make another note.
 And another.
 All about homeschooling.

 Then I notice my school supplies.
 Do I have enough glue sticks?
 Cap erasers?
-I need some 1st grade tablets.
-I jot another note.
+I need more notebooks I jot another note.
 Maybe things need to be reorganized a little.
 I move stuff around.
 I shuffle flashcards and stack math manipulatives.
 And I realize I’m enjoying this.
 Which surely makes me a total nerd.

 And I decide I’m a little sick of sleeping in.
 I miss that early morning, up-before-the-kids time.
 I find myself wanting my schedule back.
 I realize I miss my…gulp…STRUCTURE.